Did ‘silencer’ make a difference in Virginia Beach carnage?

 Virginia is among 42 states that allow residents to purchase and possess suppressors, though some cities and towns — including Virginia Beach — prohibit them.

-Known colloquially as a “silencer,” a suppressor was attached to the .45-caliber handgun that police say Craddock used to kill a dozen people on three floors of the city building where he worked before police closed in and, after a protracted gunbattle, fatally shot him.
+Known colloquially as a “silencer,” a suppressor was attached to the .45-caliber handgun that police say the shooter used to kill a dozen people on three floors of the building where he worked before police closed in and, after a protracted gunbattle, fatally shot him.

 That could at least partially explain why survivors of the attack said they were caught off guard and initially puzzled by what was happening.
 One described hearing something that sounded like a nail gun.